 The CMA Program Director will randomly select three case records quarterly from each unit to review and will use the Case Management Supervisory tool as a guide to complete the review.
 The CMA PD will include information in their review as to the appropriateness of DCMS case directives given to the case manager.
-The CMA PD will assess the quality and appropriateness of the direction provided and review the data entered in FSFN to verify accuracy.
+The CMA Program Director will assess the quality and appropriateness of the direction provided and review the data entered in FSFN to verify accuracy.
 If there are any concerns about the quality of the supervisor review the CMA Program Director will discuss the case with the supervisor within the constructs of child safety, safety planning/monitoring, case planning, well-being and permanency.
-The CMA PD may substitute the Field Based Child Welfare Certification Packet review for these reviews and outlined in the CBCCF Training Policy.
-Part of CBCCF's process for certification as a CWCM is a file review by the CMA Program Director to assess supervision provided to the individual.
-This aligns nicely with having Program Directors and others in leadership positions mentor in the proficiency process.
-Providing feedback is a critical skill for all levels of case management.
+The CMA Program Director may substitute the Field Based Child Welfare Certification Packet review for these reviews and outlined in the Embrace Families Training Policy.

 The CMA Program Director is as much responsible for the development of the unit supervisor, as the unit supervisor is to the case manager.
 The development of both is critical to the overall improvement of the organization.
-CBCCF will encourage the CMA PD's to develop training plans for each supervisor under their authority.
+Embrace Families will encourage the CMAPD's to develop training plans for each supervisor under their authority.
 The training plan should be negotiated with the supervisor.
 The CMA Program Director will ensure that the supervisor has time committed to completing the training plan, and will review the training plan at least semi-annually to assess the status of completion.
 Similarly, the supervisor will negotiate a training plan with each case manager under their authority.
 The CMA Program Director will maintain a copy of all training plans of staff on the units for which they are responsible.
 Training plans must be updated annually, preferably at the time of the annual staff performance review.

-12.FCFSR and RSF QA Model: CBCCF QM staff attended FCFSR specific training in February 2016 and in April 2017.
-The practice guidelines developed by the Children's Bureau are descriptive and provide detailed instruction on ratings; this is further enhanced by the frequently asked questions continuously added to by the Department and feedback provided by OCW Reviewer.
-The CBCCF Quality and Training Director attends quarterly state level QA meetings and reinforces information from the meeting during monthly CBCCF QA Team Meetings.
-All completed QA reviews have a second party review conducted by the CBCCF QTD, this assists in building interrater reliability with the local team and at the state level.
+12.FCFSR and RSF QA Model QM staff attended FCFSR specific training in February 2016 and in April 2017.
+The practice guidelines developed by the Children's Bureau are descriptive and provide detailed instruction on ratings; this is further enhanced by the frequently asked questions continuously added to by the Department.
+The Embrace Families Quality and Training Director attends quarterly state level QA meetings and reinforces information from the meeting during monthly Embrace Families QA Team Meetings.
+All completed QA reviews have a second party review conducted by the Embrace Families QTD, this assists in building inter rater reliability with the local team and at the state level.

-RSF reviews are conducted by the CBCCF Quality Assurance Manager assigned to the county.
+RSF reviews are conducted by the Embrace Families Quality Assurance Manager assigned to the county.
 The RSF Review consists of a file documentation review.
 The CFSR Review includes a file review, as well and in a few CFSR cases interviews with key case participants is required (minimally: case participants, caregivers, service providers, and other essential persons involved with the case, such as the Guardian Ad Litem and Children's Legal Services Attorney).
-Results from reviews are entered into Qualtrics (managed by the Department) or the Federal OMS portal, and debriefed within 5 business days with the case manager/supervisor minimally, any case with immediate safety concerns are immediately debriefed).
+Results from reviews are entered into Qualtrics (managed by the Department) or the Federal OMS portal, and debriefed within 5 business days with the case manager/supervisor (minimally, any case with immediate safety concerns are immediately debriefed).
 A semi-annual summary report for each case management organization in reference to the results of the reviews conducted is completed.
-At least annually the CBCCF County Quality Assurance Manager presents information on the CBCCF Quality Management process to an "all staff" audience of the case management organization.
+At least once annually the Embrace Families County Quality Assurance Manager presents information on the Embrace Families Quality Management process to an "all staff" audience of the case management organization.